 Student financial aid awards are made from a variety of sources including federal, state, private, and system funds.
-Aid received from third parties is recognized as grants and contracts revenue, and aid funded with endowments is recognized as investment income on the Statement of Revenues and Expenses while the distribution of aid from all sources is shown as one of two components:
+Aid received from third parties is recognized as grants and contracts revenue, and aid funded with endowments is recognized as investment income on the Statements of Revenues, Expenses, and Changes in Net Position while the distribution of aid from all sources is shown as one of two components:

 - Scholarship Allowances financial aid retained by the System to cover students' tuition, fees, and on-campus housing and meals.
-These amounts are reported as a direct offset to operating revenues. - Scholarships and Fellowships Expense financial aid refunded to students to cover off-campus living costs, books, and other personal living expenses.
+These amounts are reported as a direct offset to operating revenues. - Scholarships and Fellowships Expense financial aid refunded to students to cover offcampus living costs, books, and other personal living expenses.
 These amounts are reported as operating expense.